cj-hilder/ble-hr-tool/README.md

 ## The Pacing Approach

-The app is based on three principles:
+The app is built around two goals you may have:

-1. **Maintaining activity within tolerance can be valuable.** For some people with autonomic dysregulation, prolonged complete rest can contribute to deconditioning.
-This is more nuanced for people with PEM or severe ME/CFS, where activity must be carefully bounded to avoid triggering symptoms — work with your healthcare provider to understand what is appropriate for your situation.
+1. **Maintaining or building activity within your tolerance.**
-2. **A dysregulated ANS means HR will sometimes go too high or too low for the level of exertion.** This cannot always be prevented through careful pacing.
-The goal is to make it visible and to allow you to respond when it happens.
+2. **Only exercise within the heart rate range you have established as appropriate for you.**

-3. **Only exercise within the heart rate range you have established as appropriate for you.** When HR goes outside that range, stop activity until it returns.
+If these two goals are appropriate for you, using your own judgement and your healthcare provider's guidance, then this app provides information you can use when working towards those goals.

 The app monitors your live heart rate via a Bluetooth HR monitor and alerts you when your heart rate crosses into or out of threshold zones, allowing you to follow strict pacing without having to watch the screen continuously.